India-Bosnia and Herzegovina Relations

 Smt.
 Preneet Kaur, the then Minister of State for External Affairs, accompanied by a high-level CII business delegation, visited BiH in July 2012 on a first-ever Ministerial visit.

-Foreign Office Consultations – Foreign office consultations have been held in the past.
-The 1st FOC was held on December 19, 2002 in Sarajevo and the second round of FOCs was held in New Delhi on April 5, 2011.
+Foreign Office Consultations – The 1st FOC was held on December 19, 2002 in Sarajevo and the second round of FOCs was held in New Delhi on April 5, 2011.
 The Third FOCs were held in Sarajevo on 21-22 April 2014.
-Secretary (West) led the Indian delegation.
+The Fourth FOCs were held in Sarajevo on 28th November, 2024.
+Discussions were focussed on progress made in political relations, trade and investments, cooperation in S&T, cultural relations and people-to-people contacts through students and youth exchange and promotion of tourism between the two countries.

 Important Bilateral Treaties and Agreements: